Why are my fish swimming at the top of the tank?

-If oxygen levels are low, fish hang at the surface and gasp, as the surface has the highest oxygen level in the tank because its in contact with the air.
-If oxygen is to blame and you don’t remedy the situation many common species of fish like tetras will die.
-Exceptions should be fish that are specially adapted to deal with low oxygen levels in the wild – the labyrinth fish, like gouramies and Siamese fighting fish, and some catfish.
+If dissolved oxygen levels are low, fish hang at the surface and gasp, as the surface area has the highest oxygen level in the tank because its in contact with the air.
+If low oxygen levels are to blame and you don’t remedy the situation many common species of fish like tetras will die.
+Exceptions should be fish that are specially adapted to deal with low dissolved oxygen levels in the wild - the labyrinth fish, like gouramies and Siamese fighting fish, and some catfish.

-If ammonia is present you will need to remove and detoxify it to prevent your fish from succumbing to it.
+If ammonia is present you will need to remove and detoxify it to prevent the fish in the tank from succumbing to it.

 Change 50% of the water and add Ammonia remover, to convert the toxic ammonia into safer ammonium.
 Look at the aquarium as a whole and ask yourself why ammonia was present.
 Was it a new tank, stocked too quickly, or overstocked with fish?